B1nguy1/B1nguy1.github.io/index.markdown

    </p>

    <p>
-   In this article, we will analyse the 911 calls originating from residents or visitors in San Franciso.
+   In this article, we will analyse the 911 calls originating from residents or visitors in San Francisco.
 Utilizing the San Francisco open source public safety data we will investigate several variables in the data.
 The purpose of this article is to demonstrate more details behind the dispatched calls and police response, as well as allow the residents to analyse the situation per location.
    </p>

    <p>